gvwilson/thirdbit/src/fiction/in-heck/index.md

 She could move a lot faster on the road, but—

-Something buzzed in the sky overhead.
+Something buzzed in the sky above her.
 She ducked under a willow as the helibot zoomed past overhead.
 No,
 the road was definitely out.